 - Recognize hazardous areas related to paint and coatings and their applications

-- Become familiar with procedures for doing condition assessment
+- Utilize procedures for doing condition assessment

 The first four days are devoted to classroom lecture and extensive hands-on training.
 On the fifth day, the NBPI Course Exams are given.